athos/sweet-array/README.md

     ;; Syntax error macroexpanding sweet-array.core/aget* at ...
     ;; Can't apply aget to "I'm a string", which is java.lang.String, not array
     ```
-  - If more indices are passed to them than the number of dimensions of the inferred array type, then they will raise a compile-time error
+  - If more indices are passed to them than the inferred array type expects, then they will raise a compile-time error
     ```clojure
     (sa/aget (sa/new [int] 3) 0 1 2)
     ;; Syntax error macroexpanding sweet-array.core/aget* at ...